Beam respects your privacy and is committed to protecting your Personal Data.

 Our website and app may include links to websites, plug-ins and applications of others.
 Clicking on those linksor enabling those connections may allow Third Parties to collect or share your Personal Data or data about you.
 We do not control them and are not responsible for their activities as, when you leave our website, their own privacy policies will apply.

 If you provide us your Personal Data through the Direct interactions (please see “Direct interactions” below) without indicating any refusal or objection, it would be presumed that you have read this privacy notice and agreed the content and our policies set forth in this privacy notice.

 Beam is made up of different legal entities, details of which can be found at www.ridebeam.com.
 This privacy notice is issued on behalf of the Beam Group so when we mention "Beam", "we", "us" or "our" in this privacy notice, we are referring to the relevant company in the Beam Group responsible for processing your Personal Data.
 Beam Mobility Holdings Pte Ltd is in all cases the controller and responsible for this website and our app.

 We have a Data Protection Officer (“DPO”) who is responsible for overseeing privacy at Beam.
-If you have any questions, comments or suggestions about how we collect, use or disclose your Personal Data or this privacy notice or would like to exercise your rights relating to your Personal Data which we retain, please contact our DPO using the details set out below or in the Other Jurisdictions section below.
+If you have anyquestions, comments or suggestions about how we collect, use or disclose your Personal Data or this privacy notice or would like to exercise your rights relating to your Personal Data which we retain, please contact our DPO using the details set out below or in the Other Jurisdictions section below.

 Full name of legal entity: Beam Mobility Holdings Pte Ltd